Best Of20 min read

 • Copy Intelligence is a standout feature

-• Strong template library for performance marketing
+• Solid template library for performance marketing

 Cons:

-• Higher price floor than most competitors
+• Higher entry price than most competitors

 6. Scalenut — Best for Full SEO Content Workflows